Fort Erie approves new regional transit plan

 Fort Erie has become the first municipality to give a green light to the new transit system.

-Council unanimously supporting the plan to create a single integrated transit system for the region.
+Council unanimously supporting the plan to combine all of Niagara’s existing services into one single, integrated transit commission serving all of Niagara.

 Regional Council previously approved the plan however, a decision like this needs a triple majority to move forward.